Anxiety and mental health resources

 - ABLEize Berkshire Disability Resources – lists disability and special needs groups, clubs and support services – https://www.ableize.com/disabled-groups-and-clubs-by-county/berkshire/

-- Alafia Reading – supports black and minority ethnic families with children with additional needs – https://acrereading.org/alafia/
+- Alafia Reading – supports black and minority ethnic families of children and young people aged up to 25 who have additional needs, including autism – https://acrereading.org/alafia/

 - Ambitious About Autism – http://www.ambitiousaboutautism.org.uk

-- ASD Family Help (Wokingham and West Berkshire) – http://www.asdfamilyhelp.org
+- ASD Family Help (support families with autistic children in Wokingham and West Berkshire, plus social groups for adults) – http://www.asdfamilyhelp.org

 - Asperger and ASD UK online forum – http://www.asd-forum.org.uk/forum